Nytro69/Dad_google_sheet/README.md

 ![image](https://github.com/user-attachments/assets/181e2cd5-4f2e-46fa-9712-c930dd6bd1df)

-Then to use the script you need to copy it from the repo.
+Then to use the script, you need to copy it from the img_name.gs file

 ![image](https://github.com/user-attachments/assets/32cfe17e-25fe-4b20-9353-da3424e3f795)